eBay/xcelite/README.md

 private Map<String, Object> dynamicCols;
 ```

 The map value can be of any type.
-If the type is not a Number or Date Xcelite will use the toString() of the object.
+If the type is not a Number or Date Xcelite will use the toString() of the object upon serializtion.
 If this is not what you want you can use a converter same way as before:
 ```java
 @AnyColumn(converter = CSVColumnValueConverter.class)
 private Map<String, List<String>> dynamicCols;